 2. You’re Not Quite Ready to Retire

 For someone who has worked 40 hours a week or more for the last 30 to 40 years, the suddenness of retirement can be a shock.
-Many retiring workers find that they actually have too much free time on their hands.
+Many retiring workers find that they actually have too much free time on their hands and consider consulting after retirement.

 Continuing to work in your industry—but by your own rules and time commitment—is an ideal way to stay occupied, have an income, and balance out your retirement.
 If you’ve worked to hold on to the valued contacts and network you built up during the course of your career, you can work as much or as little as you like so you still have time to pursue your leisure interests.